LionelJouin/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 The configured information specific to the generated device cannot be listed in the ResourceSlice in advance.

 This feature is also beneficial for the other sharable devices which are not within scope of [KEP-4815](https://github.com/kubernetes/enhancements/issues/4815).
-For instance, this feature will be allow reserving memory fraction of virtual GPU in [the AWS virtual GPU device plugin](https://github.com/awslabs/aws-virtual-gpu-device-plugin).
+For instance, this feature will allow reserving memory fraction of virtual GPU in [the AWS virtual GPU device plugin](https://github.com/awslabs/aws-virtual-gpu-device-plugin).
 In other words, the device capacity allocation is determined by the user's claim.

 ### Goals